 Entry requirements (visa/passport)

-- The fee for a single entry visa is US$75 if paying in cash at a border point (including at an airport); $100 if issued via the High Commission in London.
+• The fee for a single entry visa is US$50 if applied for online or if paying in cash at a border point (including at an airport); £65 if issued via the High Commission in London.

 We advise all citizens to bring the exact amount of necessary cash in US dollars for visa payment if paying upon arrival.
-We also strongly urge all citizens to ensure they get an actual visa stamp/sticker in their passports, and not just, for example, a visa officer's signature, when purchasing a visa.
+We also strongly urge all citizens to ensure they get a visa stamp/sticker in their passports when purchasing a visa.

 Extending an entry permit